Home

 Laboratory for Emerging Devices and Circuits at School of Electrical and Computer Engineering, Georgia Institute of Technology is directed by Prof. Shimeng Yu.

-We design the energy-efficient computing system based on emerging nanoelectronic devices, for example, the hardware accelerators for machine/deep learning with CMOS and beyond CMOS (resistive and ferroelectric) technologies.
+We design the energy-efficient computing system based on emerging semiconductor devices and 3D integration technologies, for example, the AI hardware with silicon CMOS and beyond CMOS technologies including resistive, ferroelectric and oxide semiconductor materials.

-Our research expands from nanofabrication, device modeling, circuit-device interaction, prototype chip design and tape-out, electronic design automation, to architecture and algorithms co-optimization.
-Research activities are performed with facilities in the Institute for Electronics and Nanotechnology (IEN) at the Georgia Institute of Technology.
+Our research expands from nanofabrication, device characterization and modeling, prototype chip design and tape-out, to system-technology co-optimization.
+Experimental research activities are performed with facilities in the cleanroom at the Georgia Institute of Technology.

-Our current projects are sponsored by NSF, DARPA, IARPA, DOD, DOE, SRC/DARPA JUMP program, and industry (including Google, TSMC, Intel, Samsung, IMEC, etc.)
+Our current projects are sponsored by NSF, DOD, DOE, SRC/DARPA JUMP 2.0 program, and a dozen of industry companies.
+Cumulative funding of our research group exceeds >$17M.

-Our lab is located at Pettit Microelectronics Research Center at Georgia Tech main campus.
+Our lab is located at Pettit Microelectronics Building at Georgia Tech’s main campus.

 Address: 791 Atlantic Dr NW, Atlanta, GA 30332

-Direction: After arriving at visitor parking area 4, follow a short walking path.
+Direction: After arriving at visitor parking area 4 across the Marcus Nanotechnology Building (345 Ferst Dr NW, Atlanta, GA 30318), follow a short walking path.